Clemson–South Carolina rivalry: History and notable games

-Clemson was leading 28–14 in the third quarter, with Carolina quarterback Blake Mitchell throwing three interceptions.
+In 2006, at home, Clemson was leading 28–14 in the third quarter, with South Carolina quarterback Blake Mitchell throwing three interceptions.
 The Gamecocks then scored 17 unanswered points, including two Mike Davis touchdown runs and a 35-yard field goal from Ryan Succop – the only points in the fourth quarter – to give the Gamecocks a 31–28 lead.
-Clemson kicker Jad Dean missed a field goal attempt wide left as time expired to give Carolina the win.
+Clemson kicker Jad Dean missed a field goal attempt wide left as time expired to give South Carolina the upset win, their first win against Clemson since 2001.
 This game also marked the moving of the series to the Saturday following Thanksgiving Day.